Updated: Aug 23

 The big log climber, a specialty of Earthscape that has appeared at several playgrounds around the city recently, is okay, but without any good climbers to explore, kids will get disinterested pretty quickly.
 Ten minutes into our visit, my son said to me: “This playground is not big enough for me.”
 He’s three.
 When a three-year-old says that about a playground that’s supposedly designed for five-to-twelve-year-olds, you know it’s pretty bad.

 One nice piece of equipment was the glockenspiel, but one of the mallets was gone within the first six months, and at last check hadn’t been replaced.
 So you’re left to try and find a stick big enough to give it a good whack.
+(Update, August 2020: All that's left now is the metal stump that used to hold the glockenspiel, but which now hosts a bustling community of wasps.)

 The park itself is still great.
 The pool is wonderful.
 There are seven (seven!) public tennis courts.
 The hill provides one of the best views of the skyline, and probably the city's best toboggan hill in winter.
 The valley below plays host to weekend baseball, ultimate, and soccer tournaments.